Choosing Wisely aims to promote conversations between clinicians and patients by helping patients choose care that is:

 - Not duplicative of other tests or procedures already received

 - Truly necessary

-In response to this challenge, national organizations representing medical specialists have asked its providers to “choose wisely” through the identification of tests or procedures commonly used in their field, whose necessity should be questioned and discussed.
+In response to this challenge, national organizations representing medical specialists asked their providers to “choose wisely” by identifying tests or procedures commonly used in their field whose necessity should be questioned and discussed.
 The resulting lists of “Things Providers and Patients Should Question” will spark discussion about the need—or lack thereof—for many frequently ordered tests or treatments.

 To help patients engage their health care provider in these conversations and empower them to ask questions about what tests and procedures are right for them, Consumer Reports has developed patient-friendly materials based on the specialty societies’ lists of recommendations.
 These materials are disseminated through the campaign’s consumer partners.

 For providers, a suite of communication education modules was created to help them engage in these conversations with their patients.
 A growing library of video resources also provides diverse perspectives on the campaign’s impact and challenges.